White Girl in Yellow Face

 While I know the only way forward is with balance and compassion, I can’t deny that I’ve already lost so much time, and with time, options disappear.
 I live with the knowledge that the woman who bore me might die waiting for me to find her; she might already be gone; or maybe she never wants to be found.
 I’ve seen through my fellow adoptees that, much like with adoption placement, finding birth families is a mixed bag of luck, complexity, and obligation.
 I’ve only just begun to live life for me.
 I’m not sure I can handle more family drama.

 Since I’ve expanded my network and connected to adoptees of all kinds (domestic/international; same race/transracial, etc.) I’ve uncovered that many of us share the same longing, identity erasure, and pain that was overridden by the narratives forced upon us.
 Too many had difficult childhoods followed by the grief of estrangement—re-abandonment by our second families—once we took off our masks.
 Even those placed in safe, loving homes, share many of our struggles.
-But adoptees are often made to repress every inch of our truth and natural beings for the sake of gratitude.
+But adoptees are often made to repress every inch of our truth for the sake of gratitude.

 From my novel, KEURIUM: